A Naiad. John William Waterhouse. 1893. Night with her train of stars. Edward Robert Hughes. 1912. Birmingham Museum and Art Gallery, UK.

 THE MYTH OF BOANN AND DAGDA

-In Celtic mythology the two became lovers by meeting in the gateway between worlds on the first sunset of Samhain.
-Boann became pregnant and fearing the retaliation of Nuada, Dagda found a way to conceal the pregnancy.
-He took out his magic harp and his music so bewitched Time and Space that they refused to move forward.
-Nine months expired in the Otherworld, while in the mortal world, only one day actually passed.
+All night long Dagda and Boann played at lovemaking and by sunrise, she carried the promise of a child inside her.
+Fearing the retaliation of Nuada, Dagda found a way to conceal the pregnancy.
+He took out his magic harp and played.
+His music so bewitched Time and Space that they refused to move forward, choosing instead to remain with the lovers and spiral around them unceasingly.
+In this way, nine months expired in the Otherworld, while in the mortal world, only one day actually passed.

 At the completion of her days and months, Boann gave birth to a son and named him Angus, which means ever young.
 Destiny had marked this child for great things.
 He would become a healer of souls, the god of love and poetry and ecstasy.
 However, knowing that it was dangerous for them to raise their son together, Boann and Dagda separated the next day and the fairy folk carried the baby Angus to a secret place far, far away.